krattan406/workshops/1_MongoDB/README.md

+# Usage

+1) Copy the cookook to your virtualBox running CentOs 7 and
+2) login as root
+3) Change working directory to <base dir>/cookbooks/mongodb
+4) Run mongo install cookbook :
+	sudo chef-client --local-mode recipes/default.rb
+5) login mongo shell:
+	> mongo
+6) You are now logged in:
+	root@osboxes mongodb]# mongo
+	MongoDB shell version v3.6.2
+	connecting to: mongodb://127.0.0.1:27017
+	MongoDB server version: 3.6.2
+	-etc.(truncated)----

 #  Setup & Environment

+Note : This setup was done one time to set the environment of my virtualBox centOS7 and ChefDk kit ver 2.4.17

 1) Downloaded and install VirtualBox running CentOs 7 - Linux 64 bit
 2) Install chef in the virtual machine using the command: